mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 #### `--firefox-apk`

-The exact [APK](https://en.wikipedia.org/wiki/Android_application_package) name for [Firefox](https://www.mozilla.org/firefox/mobile/) on your Android device.
-Without specifying this option, `web-ext` will automatically select it for you.
-If more than one Firefox APK is installed, `web-ext` will show a list of values to choose from.
+The [APK](https://en.wikipedia.org/wiki/Android_application_package) name for [Firefox](https://www.mozilla.org/firefox/mobile/) on your Android device.
+If more than one Firefox APK is installed, `web-ext` shows a list of values to choose from.
+Otherwise, `web-ext` uses the available APK.

 Example: